kriskowal/gtor/README.md

 Reader     | Getter        | Plural   | Temporal |
 Writer     | Setter        | Plural   | Temporal |
 Stream     | Value         | Plural   | Temporal |

-Just as an array is an exemplar of an entire taxonomy of collections, promises and streams are merely representatives of their class of reactive primitives.

 ### Singular and temporal